12 tips to journal your way through cancer, or anything.

 12. Be honest about your hopes, fears, dreams, frustrations and well, everything.
 Otherwise, what’s the point?

 After journaling for a period of time, go back and reread your entries.
-If you have been truly honest, you just might be astonished by how much you have grown.
-You may be surprised how well you survived.
-Most importantly I hope, like me, you will have discovered a love for journaling!
+If you have been honest, you just might be astonished by how much you have grown.
+You may be surprised how well you’ve done, all things considered.
+Most importantly, I hope, like me, you will have discovered a love for journaling!